maxbusbux/base64_encoder_electron/README.md

 - Run npm install
 - To run execute npm start
 ## Troubleshooting:
-- If you are on macOS or Linux and npm install -g electron gives a error run this command.sudo npm install -g electron --unsafe-perm=true --allow-root
+- If you are on macOS or Linux and npm install -g electron gives a error run this command.**sudo npm install -g electron --unsafe-perm=true --allow-root**